-Figure 3-59: Message Table Search Screen
+Figure 3-74: Message Table Search Screen

-- 2. Press the START SEARCH softkey (10).
+- 2. Press the START SEARCH softkey .
 The Message Table Search View screen displays with the search results.
 Records are ordered by ID, with the lowest ID number shown first. - 3.
-Press the UP and DOWN navigation keys to scroll up and down the screen in order to view all data and all records listed.

-Modify or add Message Table information by editing, inserting, or deleting information as described previously under Tare Table.

-- 4. Press the PRINT softkey fo print the list. - 5.
-Press the EXIT softkey \mathbf{K} to return to the Message Table Search Screen.
+Press the UP and DOWN navigation keys to scroll up and down the screen in order to view all data and all records listed. - Modify or add Message Table information by editing, inserting, or deleting information as described previously under Tare Table. - 4.
+Press the PRINT softkey at to print the list. - 5.
+Press the EXIT soffkey To return to the Message Table Search Screen.